 - Ankle hinge can become loose over time.

-- Exact weight limit is unclear.
+- The exact weight limit is unclear

-- High in-step can be uncomfortable.
+- High in-step can be uncomfortable

 Best for Durability: Kylin Sport Anti-Gravity Inversion Boots

-- Tough construction built to last.
+- Sturdy construction built to last.

 - Secure lock keeps your feet in the boot.